 menu in SciTE.
 This will display the

 blank.
 Add the following line to it and save (this part is probably

 the Tools | Go menu item.
 It should work fine now.
 See

-If you want additional Lua debugging capabilities out of a text editor and with less effort than SciTE, you might consider a more Lua specific editor like Lua-edit (see Lua Editor Support).
+If you want additional Lua debugging capabilities out of a text editor and with less effort than SciTE, you might consider a more Lua specific editor like ZeroBrane or Lua-edit (see Lua Editor Support).